 - The Review doesn’t have a reply in the store yet.

 The Auto-reply script runs every 10 minutes.
-When you set up a new Auto-reply rule or update an existing one, Auto-replies are applied to all Reviews without replies received during the last 2 days.
+When you set up a new Auto-reply rule or update an existing one, Auto-replies are applied to all reviews without replies received during the last 2 days.

 Who Can Create Auto-reply Rules

 User roles that have access to create Tags and set filters for Auto-tags are:

 - Support manager